Preparation key to reactive media relations

 At other times, an issue may have been raised in the media that is relevant to your organisation and a journalist might believe you have something to say about it – this is particularly the case for peak bodies or unions when an issue arises in their industry.

-To get the most out of this type of reactive media, there are a few factors to consider.
+To get the most out of the reactive media, there are a few factors to consider.

 The first of these is timeliness: if a journalist has come to you about an existing issue in the media, the window to add your perspective to the discussion is narrow.